kenmoini/locksmith/docs/api/certificate-request/get.md

 The CommonName chain would be represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Signing CA` The slugged CommonName chain (what is stored in the filesystem) would be: `example-labs-root-ca/example-labs-intermediate-ca/example-labs-signing-ca`

-To use a CommonName chain, pass the `parent_cn_path` parameter.
+To use a CommonName chain, pass the `cn_path` parameter.
-To use a slugged CommonName chain, pass the `parent_slug_path` parameter.
+To use a slugged CommonName chain, pass the `slug_path` parameter.

 ### Certificate Request ID